CommodoreOS/PCUAE/README.md

 PCUAE is licensed under the terms of the GNU General Public License, version 3 or later.

-Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE.
+Look below at... `Please read About PCUAE below...` Once you have installed PCUAE.

 If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) .